Tapping home equity is relatively cheap if you can qualify for a loan

 Fed prime rate projections

-Based on the Fed's official projections, the typical line of credit could cost around 6% or 7% by 2018.
+Based on the Fed's official projections, the typical line of credit could hit 7% sometime in 2018.

 While that's still going to be a bargain compared with credit cards or other personal loans, whose rates will also go up, it will be less of a bargain than it is today.
 Anyone thinking about a home equity line should be aware that higher rates are on the way.